 The juiciness of the weekend began with a round-robin introduction at dinner on Friday night.
 Each person was asked to give a brief introduction before the meal.
 This was supplemented when necessary by our hostess who is a master at enhancing the brilliance of those around her.

-Looking back, I think it was a combination of the setting, participant selection and carefully maintained structure (including agreed-upon confidentiality) of that opening dinner which created a safe space.
+Looking back, I think it was a combination of the setting, participant selection, and carefully maintained structure (including agreed-upon confidentiality) of that opening dinner that created a safe space.
 And it was that safety which gave people the unexpected freedom to open up and share their true stories, even with people whom they had never met before.

 There was a sense of being among equals — people who could and would understand because they also had imperfect lives and were still striving to change the world.

 Those 90-second stories became the open doorway into people’s lives that invited you to learn more and the rest of the weekend was structured to make that possible.

 On Saturday, we gathered in a beautiful room around a circular table at the hotel (The Inn at Morro Bay) to continue our discussions.
 Each person was invited to take 3 minutes to share one priority project and then solicit help from the group.
 Those three minutes went quickly, even with 17 of us, as everyone quickly realized that Sam had brought together people who really could help one another.

 When I spoke about my upcoming book, for example, I realized that almost everyone around that table had launched a book – or five – and had lots of advice and counsel for me.
 When someone else spoke of re-tooling her products and services, people offered strategies, resources, and creative ideas for scaling her efforts far beyond what she expected.

 Even when people shared that they were in transition, everyone listened with equal attention, because they enjoyed giving ideas of how to successfully land in the next opportunity.
 New friendships were formed around that table.
 I could see people light up as they realized they were not alone with so many others willing to share their expertise.